montybeatnik/pyauditor/README.md

 ```

 ## TODO
-- [ ] Add failure column to audit table
+- [x] Add failure column to audit table
-    - ensure the reason is added
+    - [x] ensure the reason is added
 - [ ] improve the exception handling
+- [ ] pull queries out into their own file